“The guy who is installing my drywall said he could install my electric.”

 It has become the new trend to rely on contractor sites like Angieslist.com or HomeAdvisor, however, you still must choose the right electrician for the job.
 What these sites provide is a general list of contractors in your area, reviews, and vetting—all of which are great but you, as the homeowner, need to do more research.
 Some electricians specialize in different area’s whether it is generators, new construction, commercial, and even industrial conversely in my opinion an exceptional electrician is equally good at each aspect of their trade.
 Here are just a few questions and tips that will help you narrow down who is right for you:

 Ask to see a copy of their license.
 Asking for their licenses ensures that they are qualified.
 Each state is different, some leave it up to municipalities like Pennsylvania where others issue state licensing.
 If they cannot provide the information?
 Then it is more than likely they are not an electrician and may lack the necessary knowledge, skill, and liability that is required to complete your project safely.

 Ask to see proof of insurance.
 This, to me, is the most critical question of all.
 Insurance and liability are what keeps both you and the contractor safe in case of accidents.
 What is your home worth if it burns down?
 A typical residential electrician should carry at least a $500,000 policy.

 Ask for references.
 It isn’t frowned upon to ask for recommendations if they have not already been referred to you.
 If they cannot provide more than two references than you probably shouldn’t hire them.

-The struggle to find a reasonable contractor is partly due to lack of knowledge, research, and horror stories.
+Hiring electrical contractors is a struggle and partly due to lack of knowledge, research, and horror stories.
 Ask the tough questions, don’t be afraid to shop around, and do your research.
 When it comes to something so interdependent, you do not want to leave it into the hands of someone who doesn’t have the knowledge, skill, or licensing.